 Blepharitis is an inflammation of the eyelids, usually at the base of the eyelashes.
 It causes the eyelids to swell and appear red, and can cause them to produce infected debris called scurf.
 This can trigger dry eye.

 Certain medical procedures

-Diabetes can lead to dry eyes because of nerve neuropathy.
-Essentially, the nerves that control the tear ducts may stop functioning properly, resulting in decreased tear production.
-Furthermore, diabetes can cause loss of corneal sensitivity, which also impacts dry eye syndrome.
+Diabetes can cause dry eye due to nerve neuropathy, which occurs when the nerves that control the tear ducts stop functioning properly, resulting in decreased tear production.
+It can also cause loss of corneal sensitivity, which can worsen DES symptoms.

-This is an autoimmune disease that can affect the nerves and prevent the tear ducts from producing a sufficient volume of tears.
+This autoimmune disease affects the nerves and can prevent tear ducts from producing enough tears.

-Several medications may cause a reduction in the functionality of the tear ducts and lead to dry eyes.
-These include:
+Several medications can reduce the functionality of the tear ducts and lead to dry eye,